Learning on the go with APNA online learning

 Interested in starting a nurse clinic focused on supporting patients with chronic heart failure?

 Want to learn new skills in health coaching?

-APNA’s Chronic Heart Failure Nurse Clinic project will support six general practices to each establish chronic heart failure nurse clinic in targeted areas of Western Australia through the provision of seed funding, professional development including health coaching education and support.
+APNA’s Chronic Heart Failure Nurse Clinic Phase 1 project supported six general practices to each establish chronic heart failure nurse clinic in targeted areas of Western Australia through the provision of seed funding, professional development including health coaching education and support.